MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 A data type that holds integer variables stored as 2-byte whole numbers in the range -32,768 to 32,767.
 The **Integer** data type is also used to represent enumerated values.
 The percent sign (**%**) type-declaration character represents an **Integer** in Visual Basic.
 See [data type summary](../reference/user-interface-help/data-type-summary.md).

+## interface

+An _interface_ is a collection of prototypes representing the members (methods and properties) that the interface encapsulates; that is, it contains only the declarations for the member procedures.
+An _interface_ written using the VBE, is defined in a [class module](#class-module).
+Such _interfaces_ are classified as classes within the VBE, and in programming terms, can also be used as though they were classes. _Interfaces_ defined in a type-library definition specifically using the 'interface' keyword, that are accessed using library references, are also classified as classes within the VBE.
+If a class [implements](../Reference/User-Interface-Help/implements-statement.md) an interface, an instance of the class can be used as a parameter to a procedure when the procedure specifies that the parameter should have the type of the interface, so long as code within the procedure is 'happy' to accept such a value.

 ## intrinsic constants